Houuse/SnowChat/README.md

 `docker run -d -p 4222:4222 nats -js`

+#### creating the stream in the server
+`docker run -ti --network host natsio/nats-box`

+then inside the container run:

+`nats str add SNOWCHAT --subjects "SNOWCHAT" --ack --max-msgs=-1 --max-bytes=-1 --max-age=1y --storage file --retention limits --max-msg-size=-1 --discard old --replicas 1 --dupe-window="2m"`
 ### The console client
-to run the project create folder somewhere in your computer clone the git repo into it then run this command
+to run the project create folder somewhere in your computer clone the git repo into it then run these commands
+- `cd SnowChat`
 - `dotnet run --project SnowChat.Konsol CLIENTNAME`
 - replace the CLIENTNAME with you desired client name, leave it empty and it will be populated with a random GUID.